AICoE/elyra-aidevsecops-tutorial/docs/source/build-images.md

 This document describes how the [AICoE CI][1] and [Thoth](https://github.com/thoth-station) pipelines can be used to create the images for this project. **For the purpose of this tutorial, we have created the required images of the upstream repo.
 No action is required.** If you want to build these resources from your own fork, use the following instructions for image builds.

-## Set up AICoE CI and Thoth bots on your fork
+## Set up AICoE CI

 You will first need to configure your repo to use AICoE CI and Thoth.
 The [AICoE-CI tooling](https://github.com/AICoE/aicoe-ci) can be set up in just a few steps.
 Start by installing the AICoE CI GitHub application by [following this link](https://github.com/apps/aicoe-ci).
 When installing this application, select your profile for the organization, and specify the `elyra-aidevsecops-tutorial` as the repository.

-### Invite Sesheta
+## Set up Thoth bots

+Adding Thoth's bots takes just a few steps!
+Start by installing the Kebechet GitHub application, called Khebut by [following this link](https://github.com/apps/khebhut).
+It can be configured on an organization or on a single repository.
+To test out the Kebechet bot in this tutorial, select your profile for the organization, and specify the `elyra-aidevsecops-tutorial` as the repository.

-Once the application is installed, you will need to add Thoth's bots as collaborators.
+Once the application is installed, you will need to add Thoth's bot (Sesheta) as collaborator.
 Navigate to your fork of `elyra-aidevsecops-tutorial`.
-Under the repository's **Settings**, go to **Manage Access** and click on "Invite a collaborator" and add Sesheta.
+Under the repository's **Settings**, go to **Manage Access** and click on "Invite a collaborator" and add Thoth Bot Sesheta.
 Sesheta is a friendly Thoth bot who is used to help automate tasks.
-Please note: Sesheta's invite acceptance is not instantaneous.
+You might have already done this step when [building an image](build-images.md), in which case you do not have to invite Sesheta again.
+Please note: there is sometimes a delay in Sesheta's invite acceptance.
+Please note: Sesheta does not accept invites instantaneously and automatically (see [this issue](https://github.com/AICoE/aicoe-ci/issues/126) for more details).
 [Follow this link](https://github.com/AICoE/aicoe-ci/issues/new?assignees=goern%2Charshad16&labels=area%2Fcyborgs%2Cbot%2Csig%2Fcyborgs&template=request_sesheta.yaml&title=Help+with+Sesheta+invite) and fill out the form to have Sesheta accept your invitation.

 <div style="text-align:center">
 <img alt="Invite Sesheta" src="https://raw.githubusercontent.com/aicoe/elyra-aidevsecops-tutorial/master/docs/images/InviteSesheta.png">
 </div>

+Thoth services require a configuration file ([.thoth.yaml](../../.thoth.yaml)) at the root level of the project.
+In this tutorial, the file is already present, so you will not need to add it.
+To configure this on your own fork, you will need to update the managers section to include your GitHub username and push changes to your fork.
+Check [push changes section]((./push-changes.md)) for more details.

+An example snippet of `.thoth.yaml` highlightling the changes to be made is shown below.

+      ```yaml
+      managers:
+        - name: pipfile-requirements
+        - name: update
+          configuration:
+            labels: [bot]
+        - name: info
+        - name: version
+          configuration:
+            maintainers:
+              - goern   # UPDATE TO HAVE YOUR OWN USERNAME
+              - fridex
+            assignees:
+              - sesheta
+            labels: [bot]
+            changelog_file: true
+      ```

+To learn more about Thoth bots and services, please check out the guide [here][2].

 ### Enable issues on your fork